Hell Cab: Reception

 Computer Gaming World in November 1993 criticised Hell Cabs "very slow" CD and QuickTime streaming speed, stating that the delays interrupted the player's immersion.
 The magazine described the software as "more like an interactive tour book and variety show lumped into one" than a game, and concluded with a hope that as technology improved "Moreno will be able to create a world of sight and sounds that truly entertain and offer smoother immersion into his creative vision".
 In April 1994 the magazine said that Hell Cab was "a case of new technology meeting old game design ... we were enamored of the graphics but less than enchanted with some of the game play".
 PC Mag wrote that it was a "tempting treat".
 In a full-page review, Score gave the game a rating of 61%.
 Variety determined it was the most talked about of all the new releases in January 1993.
 Wired felt that some of the game's animations and music were too repetitive.
 In a retrospective review, The Obscuritory characterized the game's "tone-setting and breakneck linearity" as reminiscent of a theme park ride.

 James V. Trunzo reviewed Hellcab in White Wolf #44 (June, 1994), giving it a final evaluation of "Very Good" and stated that "All in all, Hellcab is an adventure worth playing, especially if you have a fast CD-ROM or a ton of patience.
 The game's graphics and sound along make it worth experiencing, and the unique plot takes Hellcab out of the realm of the ordinary."

-Legacy

-There was a deliberate sequel hook in the middle of the game, but the sequel was never developed.